professor99/WP-User-Frontend/README_2RRR_4_0.txt

 * Redirects now filtered by wpuf_post_redirect.
 * Form actions consolidated under wpuf_post_form.
 * Attachment/Featured Image buttons fixed for Flash/Silverlight.
-* CSS has been strengthed to avoid being messed up by themes.
+* CSS has been strengthened to avoid being messed up by themes.
 * CSS has been rearranged and formatted for readability.
 * CSS has been tested and fixed for popular browsers using 2010/2011 WordPress themes.